Advising

 This option allows you to take a semester-long course with a faculty or staff member who will also serve as your Pre-Major Advisor; or to take a course that is student-led, and all students enrolled are advised by a faculty or staff member.
 Over 50 courses are typically offered.

-There are four categories: the Course Based Advising Program (a traditional class taught by a Tufts faculty member), Special Topics Classes (a special class taught by Tufts faculty or staff), Explorations Seminars (see below), or Perspectives Seminars (a class on visual media taught and designed by upper-level Tufts students).
+There are four categories: the Course Based Advising Program (a traditional class taught by a Tufts faculty member), Special Topics Classes (a special class taught by Tufts faculty or staff), or Explorations Seminars (see below).

 Advisor-led Courses